 5. Weigh options before cancelling

 While you don’t need to tell the insurance company why you are cancelling, it’s always a good idea, especially if the reason is cost or dissatisfaction.
 Auto insurance is very competitive and companies want to retain as many customers as possible.
 Expect the company to try and keep your business by offering discounts or other incentives.
+To get a better sense of whether another insurer might be a better bet, try comparing Geico auto insurance reviews with other companies’ reviews.

 6. Consider suspending policy instead of cancelling